TheRobertLing/extract-zhongwen/README.md

-# extract-chinese
+# extract-zhongwen

-extract-chinese is a small utility designed to extract Chinese characters from a given string based on Unicode Ranges.
+extract-zhongwen is a small utility designed to extract Chinese characters from a given string based on Unicode Ranges.

 ---